ToYoNiX/debian-project/README.md

 `sources.list.d/`: This directory allows you to add additional repository lists without modifying the main sources.list file.
 Each file in this directory should end with .list and contain one or more repository lines, just like the main sources.list file.
 Ref: man 5 sources.list

 `apt.conf` and `apt.conf.d/`: These files and directories contains various configuration files that affect APT's behavior.
 These files are read in alphanumeric order, and they can override each other.
 Ref: man 5 apt.conf

+`trusted.gpg` and `trusted.gpg.d/`: These files and directories contain the public keys for the repositories.
+APT uses these keys to verify the integrity of the packages it downloads.
+Ref: man 8 apt-key